hikeventures/hikeventures.github.io/_posts/2014-12-04-best-snowshoes.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/18240641010" title="Best snowhoes of 2016"><img src="https://c4.staticflickr.com/8/7780/18240641010_a4f51acf96_o.jpg" width="992" height="659" alt="Best Snowshoes of 2016"></a><!--more-->

-On the picture above I am walking with my Tubbs Xpedition snowshoes in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Snowshoeing in Urho Kekkonen National Park").
+On the picture you can see me walking with my Tubbs Xpedition snowshoes in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Snowshoeing in Urho Kekkonen National Park").

 Considering your own body and gear weight is important when choosing snowshoes.
 The more weight you want to carry the bigger the surface of the snowshoe should be.
 Also look at the size of the crampons and if the binding is suitable / durable or if you prefer fixed-rotation or full-rotation bindings.